liquity/dev/README.md

 The Fluidity Protocol Software has been developed and published under the GNU GPL v3 open-source license, which forms an integral part of this disclaimer.

 THE FLUIDITY PROTOCOL SOFTWARE HAS BEEN PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-THE FLUIDITY PROTOCOL SOFTWARE IS HIGHLY EXPERIMENTAL AND ANY REAL ETH AND/OR LUSD AND/OR LQTY SENT, STAKED OR DEPOSITED TO THE FLUIDITY PROTOCOL SOFTWARE ARE AT RISK OF BEING LOST INDEFINITELY, WITHOUT ANY KIND OF CONSIDERATION.
+THE FLUIDITY PROTOCOL SOFTWARE IS HIGHLY EXPERIMENTAL AND ANY REAL AUT AND/OR LUSD AND/OR LQTY SENT, STAKED OR DEPOSITED TO THE FLUIDITY PROTOCOL SOFTWARE ARE AT RISK OF BEING LOST INDEFINITELY, WITHOUT ANY KIND OF CONSIDERATION.

 There are no official frontend operators, and the use of any frontend is made by users at their own risk.
 To assess the trustworthiness of a frontend operator lies in the sole responsibility of the users and must be made carefully.